International Programmes 2025/2026

 • migration and the public sphere (i.e. hate speech, racism, intercultural communication)

-• globalisation and everyday communication (i.e. communication and tourism)
+• globalisation and communication in everyday life (i.e. communication and tourism)

 • communication in Islamic-Western relations (i.e. media and stereotypes, diplomacy communication, terrorism as a communication strategy)

-• global business communication (i.e. corporation networks, marketing, and culture)
+• global business communication (i.e. corporation networks and culture)

-• contemporary changes in media production and usage in international comparison (i.e. journalism and ethics in global perspective)
+• contemporary changes in media production and usage in international comparison (i.e. journalism and ethics in global perspective, disinformation)

 While the programme is primarily oriented towards the social sciences, it also takes approaches from the field of cultural studies into account.
 Besides developing academic research skills and learning quantitative and qualitative empirical methods, students will acquire knowledge of academic communication consultancy in dedicated teaching units.